-Connecting with a therapist can also help you unpack the suitcase of anger to see what’s inside.
+Connecting with an in-person or online therapist can also help you unpack the suitcase of anger to see what’s inside.
 As you work on resolving your vulnerable emotions, you may find it easier to get the support you need and our anger, which is no longer useful, subsides.

 Find Common Ground

 We are all going through a collective trauma, but that doesn’t mean our experiences are the same.
 You might think it’s crazy that someone is protesting, but they might think it’s crazy that you’re not protesting.
 In reality, the two sides have more in common than they realize.
 What if, instead of stonewalling each other with crossed arms, we express the fear and grief that fuels anger.

 The person who is cynical about lockdown restrictions might say, “I’m fearful about my ability to financially support my family and I don’t trust the health officials because I haven’t had positive experiences with authority figures in my life.”
 The person who is mad that lockdown restrictions aren’t being respected might say, “I’m fearful for my life and those with compromised immune systems.
 I trust the health officials because I believe they’re giving us the best information that will keep us safe.”